MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## What's next?

 Ready to get started?
-See [Step 1: Buy a subscription or sign up for a free trial subscription](setup-step-one.md).
+See step 1: [Buy a subscription or sign up for a free trial subscription](setup-step-one.md)